Microsoft AZ-220 Exam Syllabus

 Implement Azure Defender for IoT | 10-15% | - enable Azure Defender for IoT in Azure IoT Hub - create security modules - configure custom alerts - configure the interval at which messages are sent |

-Updates in the Microsoft AZ-220 Exam Syllabus:
+Updates in the Microsoft AZ-220 Exam Topics:

 - 50000+ Customers feedbacks involved in Products